Blushiva/Module-9-Weather-App/README.md

 The application’s front end has already been created.
 It's your job to build the back end, connect the two, and then deploy the entire application to Render.
 Use the 5-day weather forecast API Links to an external site. to retrieve weather data for cities.

+# Process

+# Required Modules/Packages/Files

+# Table Of Contents

+# User Story

+AS A traveler
+I WANT to see the weather outlook for multiple cities SO THAT I can plan a trip accordingly

 ## The base URL should look like the following: